pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 If the customer is outside of our service regions, e.g. Mexico, please redirect them to Zendesk.

+RMA: Create a JIRA ticket and inform Vix that this is an Amazon special case.
+Vix will notify Jay Chong / Emma Liao to arrange shipment by FBA.

-Request the customer's PayPal account and relevant information.
-After payment, notify Jay Chong / Emma Liao to arrange shipment by FBA.
+OOW: Request the customer's PayPal account and relevant information.
+After payment, create a JIRA ticket and inform Vix that this is an Amazon special case.
+Vix will notify Jay Chong / Emma Liao to arrange shipment by FBA.

 *No need to retrieve the defective unit.*